amplitude/Amplitude-Android/README.md

 User IDs are automatically generated based on device specific identifiers if not specified.

-Device IDs use ANDROID_ID if available, or a random ID otherwise.
+By default, device IDs are a randomly generated UUID.
+If you would like to use Google's Advertising ID as the device ID, you can specify this by calling `Amplitude.useAdvertisingIdForDeviceId()` prior to initializing.
 You can retrieve the Device ID that Amplitude uses with `Amplitude.getDeviceId()`.
+This method can return null if a Device ID hasn't been generated yet.